-Even though it has been a while ago I’ve visited Sumatra (this was actually in 2013), the most famous places of the island haven’t changed.
-I’m so happy I got the opportunity to live in Indonesia, which allowed me to make 10 day trips (you were allowed to skip some classes) and shorter weekend trips.
-Highest on my list to visit, which was possible in a shorter amount of days, were Sulawesi (including the Togean Islands!) and Sumatra.
-With this Sumatra Travel Plan I show you the places we’ve visited on this wonderful island.
-Be prepared for some tough night buses, but it is all worth it.
+Even though it has been a while ago I visited Sumatra (this was back in 2013), it seems that the most famous places on the island haven’t changed.
+Obviously, I’m so happy I got the opportunity to live in Indonesia, as this allowed me to make multiple 10-day trips and shorter weekend trips to explore the beauty of Indonesia.
+In this situation, the highest on my list to visit were Sulawesi (including the Togean Islands!) and Sumatra.
+Without a doubt, we booked our flights to Sumatra.
+As a result, I will show you the best places to visit in Sumatra and share loads of travel tips in this 10-day Sumatra itinerary travel blog post.
+When following this Sumatra travel guide, you’ll have to be prepared for some bumpy night buses!

-Sumatra is most famous for the Orangutans still living in the wild.
-You can visit them in Bukit Lawang.
+As you might know, Sumatra is most famous for the Orangutans still living in the wild, which can be visited in Bukit Lawang.
 Next to that, Sumatra also hosts Lake Toba, which is the largest Lake in Indonesia and the largest volcanic lake in the world.
-Enough reasons to go and explore I would say.
-Let’s start with this travel guide explaining my Sumatra Travel plan.
+Summing up, enough reasons to go and explore the island with this travel guide explaining my 10-day Sumatra travel plan.

 Day 1 – 3: Bukit Lawang